JAGFx/ets2-dashboard-skin/README.md

 ## How to use ?

 First, you need to run the dashboard app.
-See the *[Installation](#installation)* section
+See the *[Installation](#installation)* section End then run the ETS2 or ATS game.

 ### Use from desktop device